-- 1. The ELI will publish approved ELI projects or project results under its own name. - 2.
-In the publication, the ELI shall fully acknowledge all those who contributed to the ELI project as a member of the Project Team or as an advisor.
-Unless expressly agreed otherwise, the members of the Project Team will be considered co-authors of the publication. - 3.
-No member of the Project Team or Advisory Committee may publish the ELI project, any preparatory or other work carried out as part of the project, or any work that is likely to be confused with the ELI project or with parts or revised versions thereof, under their own name or grant others the right to do so under their name without the express consent of the ELI. - 4.
+- 1. The ELI will publish approved ELI projects, project drafts or background material produced in the course of the development of a project under its own name as editor.
+The Reporters and, depending on the nature and extent of their contribution, other members of the Project Team will have the status of authors. - 2.
+In the publication, the ELI shall fully acknowledge all those who contributed to the ELI project as a member of the Project Team, Advisory Committee, or MCC. - 3.
+No member of the Project Team, Advisory Committee or MCC may publish the ELI project, any preparatory or other work carried out as part of the project, or any work that is likely to be confused with the ELI project or with parts or revised versions thereof, under their own name or grant others the right to do so under their name without the express consent of the ELI. - 4.
 Nothing in the Guidelines shall preclude a member of the Project Team, or any other person, from publishing in their own name ideas they have contributed to the ELI project unless such publication could potentially undermine the rule in paragraph 3.
 Where such ideas have been influenced by group work conducted under the auspices of the ELI due acknowledgement must be made. - 5.
 It is within the discretion of the ELI when it will publish a revised edition of any ELI project, if at all.
-The ELI shall approach the reporter(s) before doing so.
-If the reporter(s) are not prepared to make any necessary revisions within the time frame specified by the ELI, the ELI may entrust other individuals with this task.
+The ELI shall approach the Reporter(s) before doing so.
+If the Reporter(s) are not prepared to make any necessary revisions within the time frame specified by the ELI, the ELI may entrust other individuals with this task.
 Section 14 of the Guidelines applies accordingly to revised editions, unless changes are insignificant.